saylordotorg/course_comm002/Unit07.md

+---
+layout: default
+title: "COMM002: Media and Society"
+course_description: "An exploration of mass media as a cultural industry that seeks to shape our values and the underlying forces which allow for this to take place."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Movies in a Transmedia World** <span id="7"></span> *What’s more heroic, saving the world from evil or making a billion dollars in little more than two weeks?
 If you’re Walt Disney Pictures,